Updated Sept. 11, 2020

 Less than a month after 9/11, U.S. troops invaded Afghanistan in an attempt to dismantle al-Qaeda — the terrorist group that claimed responsibility for the attacks — and remove the Taliban government harboring it.
 Two years later, in March 2003, the United States invaded Iraq and deposed President Saddam Hussein.
 Although not directly linked to the terrorist attacks, Hussein was suspected of producing weapons of mass destruction (none were ever found).
 The invasion was a key part of America's newly launched War on Terror, under the leadership of President George W. Bush.

 In December 2011, remaining U.S. troops were pulled out of Iraq, leaving that nation in a far more volatile state than when military operations first began in 2003.
-But as the Islamic State extremist — which sprouted from the chaos of war — continues to terrorize the region, the U.S. has resumed intermittent air strikes.
+But the U.S. soon after resumed intermittent air strikes following the emergence of the Islamic State extremist group, which sprouted from the chaos of war and terrorized the region.

 In 2002, the Bush Administration also opened the Guantanamo Bay detention center in Cuba, where it began sending suspected enemy combatants.
 Held indefinitely, prisoners were denied access to trials or legal representation, and were subject to brutal interrogation techniques.
 There were more than 650 foreign inmates at the facility by 2003.

-Critics have long pushed to shut down the Guantanamo facility, calling it a gross violation of basic human rights and a stain on America's image abroad.
-And although early in his first term, Obama vowed to close it — and significantly reduced the population (there are only 41 inmates remaining) — he failed to completely shut it down.
-Guantanamo still remains operational and President Trump has vowed to begin refilling it with foreign-born prisoners.
+Critics have long pushed to shut down the Guantanamo facility, calling it a gross violation of basic human rights and a stain on America’s image abroad.
+And although early in his first term, Obama vowed to close it — and significantly reduced the population — he failed to completely shut it down.
+Former President Donald Trump was intent on keeping it open, and even sought, unsuccessfully, to refill it.
+Today, Guantanamo has fewer than 40 prisoners, but still remains operational.

 After 9/11, budgets for defense-related agencies skyrocketed: Homeland Security's discretionary budget jumped from about $16 billion in 2002 to more than $43 billion in 2011.
 Meanwhile, the budgets of the Coast Guard, Transportation Security Administration and Border Patrol have all more than doubled since 2001.

-In the last 15 years, millions of young U.S. soldiers have been deployed overseas, thousands have been killed and many have returned home with debilitating physical and mental injuries.
+Over the last 20 years, millions of young U.S. soldiers have been deployed overseas, thousands have been killed and many have returned home with debilitating physical and mental injuries.

 California impact